i386kernel/cclchandler/README.md

 # Managing Custom Certificates for TKG Cluster
-In order to securely communicate with a TKG (Tanzu Kubernetes Grid) cluster, it is often necessary to add custom CA certificates.
-This binary will allow you to manage the life cycle of these certificates, including adding and deleting them from your TKG cluster.
+This program will aid you in efficiently managing the lifecycle of custom certificates within a TKG Cluster by adding and deleting them to both the kubeadmcontrolplane and kubeadmconfigtemplate objects
 ## Features
 - Add custom CA certificates to a TKG cluster
 - Delete custom CA certificates from a TKG cluster